Wandering continua for rational maps: Proof of Theorem

 {\it Proof of Theorem \ref{continuum}}.
 Let $f$ be a Latt\`{e}s map.
 By Theorem \ref{lift}, there exist a lattice $\Lambda=\{n+m\omega,\, n,m\in\ZZ\}$ with $\text{Im }\omega>0$, a finite holomorphic cover $\Theta: \CC/\Lambda\to\OOO_f$, a finite cyclic group $G$ of order $\nu(\OOO_f)$ generated by a conformal self-map $\rho$ of $\CC/\Lambda$ with fixed points, and an affine map $A(z)=az+b\,(\m\Lambda): \CC/\Lambda\to\CC/\Lambda$, such that

 and the following diagram commutes:

-If $K$ is a simply-connected wandering continuum of the map $f$, then each component $E$ of $\Theta^{-1}(K)$ is a simply-connected continuum in $\CC/\Lambda$ since $K$ is disjoint from $P_f$.
-So $E$ is a simply-connected wandering continuum of the map $A$.
-Therefore the constant $a$ is an integer and $K$ is a line segment in an infinite geodesic under the flat metric by Theorem \ref{torus}.
+Suppose that $K$ is an always full wandering continuum of the map $f$.
+Then for each $n\ge 0$, every component of $\Theta^{-1}(f^n(K))$ is a full continuum in $\CC/\Lambda$ since $f^n(K)$ is disjoint from $P_f$.
+Let $E$ be a component of $\Theta^{-1}(K)$.
+It is an always full wandering continuum for the map $A$.
+Therefore the derivative $a$ is an integer and $K$ is a line segment in an infinite geodesic under the flat metric on $\CC/\Lambda$ by Theorem \ref{torus}.